North Midlands Rugby Football Union

-The North Midlands Rugby Football Union is a governing body for rugby union in part of The Midlands, England.
-The union is the constituent body of the Rugby Football Union for the counties of Herefordshire, Shropshire, Worcestershire and the Greater Birmingham area.
+The North Midlands Rugby Football Union is a governing body for rugby union in The Midlands, England.
+The union is the constituent body of the Rugby Football Union for the counties of Herefordshire, Shropshire, Worcestershire and the West Midlands area.

 History

 The North Midlands RFU was founded at a meeting in Birmingham on 14 January 1920.
 The area had previously been part of the Midland Counties Rugby Union, from which Warwickshire split in 1914, with further changes in 1919 leading to Leicestershire Rugby Union becoming a county on its own and North Midlands being created for the Birmingham, Derbyshire, Staffordshire and Worcestershire areas.
 The majority of the clubs in the union's initial membership came from the Birmingham area.
 Staffordshire separated from North Midlands in 1964 to become a county on its own.

 County team

-The North Midlands men's county team play in the County Championship, competing in Division 3.
+The North Midlands men's county team play in the County Championship, competing in Division 2 as of the 2023 tournament.